 |Maximum Score Available||2|

-Applicants will be awarded up to 30 points for their business's potential to contribute to B.C's economic growth.
-Applicants will be required to provide proof of the proposed Economic Benefit factors.
+Candidates are awarded up to 30 points for the proposed business's potential to contribute to B.C's economic growth.
+If invited to apply, candidates will be required to provide proof of the proposed Economic Benefit factors.
 The Economic Benefit points are based on the following:

 |Overall Economic Benefits Points||Points|